 6.4.1 Negligible damage.
-That damage or distortion which can be permitted to exist as in, or corrected by a simple procedure (removing dents, stop drilling cracks, temporary fabric patching, etc.) without placing restrictions on flight.
+That damage or distortion which can be permitted to exist as in, or corrected by a simple procedure (removing dents, stop drilling cracks, temporary fabric patching, etc.) without placing restrictions on flight and having no impact to strength or service life requirements.